publiclab/matcher-core/README.md

 [{"confidence":{"c1":63,"c2":187},"x1":359,"y1":48,"x2":65,"y2":309,"population":9},
  {"confidence":{"c1":124,"c2":169},"x1":260,"y1":333,"x2":546,"y2":295,"population":9}, ...]
 ```

+`confidence` is shown as [two values](https://github.com/publiclab/matcher-core/blob/b47f3b0e63bcbd8931b1503d57b926915049f4d6/assets/utils/orb.renderMatches.js#L6); one for each member of the pair.

 It runs slower than the point `finding` step due to the added computational overhead of comparing both of the images for matches.

 The [`findMatchedPoints`](/src/orb.core.js#L241) function depends upon the values served back into its lexical scope by the [`findPoints`](/src/orb.core.js#) function, which in turn depends upon the `params` argument (see below) supplied by the user, and is solely responsible for the generation of the [`cornersArray`](/src/orb.core.js#233), which is used to instantiate the [`matchesArray`](/src/orb.core.js#L269).
 The [`findMatchedPoints`](/src/orb.core.js#L241), is [called here](/src/orb.core.js#L302) and the appropriate values are set [in the cache](/src/orb.core.js#L316).